terijaki/sams-rpc/README.md

+> **⚠️ DEPRECATED**: This package is no longer maintained.
+SAMS depreacted their XML API in favor of a new [REST API](https://wiki.sams-server.de/wiki/REST-API-Schnittstelle).
+The new API comes with a swagger.json.
+I recommend you check out [Hey API](https://heyapi.dev) which can generate a Typesafe SDK for you based on the remote JSON.

 # SAMS RPC

 This package adds quality of live improvements when working with the SAMS-Server of the German Volleyball Association.